Azure/azure-quickstart-templates/quickstarts/microsoft.digitaltwins/digitaltwins-with-function-time-series-database-connection/README.md

 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fquickstarts%2Fmicrosoft.digitaltwins%2Fdigitaltwins-with-function-time-series-database-connection%2Fazuredeploy.json)

 This template creates an Azure Digital Twins instance with a time series data history connection.
 Other resources are also created such as an Event Hubs namespace, an event hub, an Azure Data Explorer cluster, and a database.
-For more information about how data history works, see the following: [Data History Documentation](https://docs.microsoft.com/en-us/azure/digital-twins/concepts-data-history).`Tags: `
+For more information about how data history works, see the following: [Data History Documentation](https://docs.microsoft.com/en-us/azure/digital-twins/concepts-data-history).`Tags: ``Tags: `